GeetikaSh/Data-Science-Interview-Practice/Grid Search Cross Validation.md

 ## What is Grid Search Cross Validation?

-Grid Search Cross Validation performs an **exhaustive search** over a predefined grid of hyperparameters.
-It evaluates each combination of parameters using cross-validation, ensuring robust model performance.
+**Grid Search Cross-Validation** is a hyperparameter tuning technique that **systematically searches** through a predefined set of hyperparameter values.
+It evaluates every possible combination using cross-validation to identify the best-performing set of parameters.
+This approach ensures that the model generalizes well to unseen data by selecting the optimal configuration based on validation performance.

 ## Steps Involved: